Premenstrual Syndrome and Premenstrual Dysphoric Disorder

 What Are the Signs and Symptoms of PMS and PMDD?

 PMDD and PMS symptoms are the same, but the severity is different.
-Physical signs can include fatigue and problems with sleep, such as sleeping too much or too little.
+Physical signs can include fatigue and problems with sleep.
 Women may also experience joint and muscle pain, headaches and breast tenderness.
-Temporary weight gain and bloating, cravings, and other changes in appetite and constipation or diarrhea can also affect women with premenstrual syndrome.
+Temporary weight gain and bloating, changes in appetite and constipation or changes in bowel function can also affect women with premenstrual syndrome.

-Premenstrual symptoms also include emotional problems, such as tension, anxiety, depression, anger, irritability and feelings of hopelessness.
+Premenstrual symptoms can also include tension, anxiety, depression, anger, irritability and feelings of hopelessness.
 Women may experience crying spells and mood swings, have trouble concentrating or face a desire to withdraw from family and friends.
 Women with PMDD may feel depressed, extremely anxious, have high levels of irritability, and feel overwhelmed or out of control.
-Suicidal thoughts may occur, and they may completely withdraw from others and lose interest in normal activities.
+Suicidal thoughts may occur with severe depression.

 What Causes PMS and PMDD?